01 of 10

 How to Wash Faux Fur Coats and Trim

-The key to taking care of faux fur coats, is...you guessed it...read the care label.
+The key to taking care of faux fur coats, is to read the care label.
 The "fur" is almost always a synthetic fiber that is washable but the inner linings and structural components of the coat may not be washable.

 One of the worst enemies of faux fur is excessive heat.
 Keep your coat away from direct heat sources and never use high heat on the dryer if you wash the coat.Continue to 6 of 10 below.